Peter-Vanderhyde/Minecraft-Manager/README.md

   > **Note**:
   Newly created worlds do not generate any world files until their first time being run.
 - Easily backup server worlds.
+- Close the manager, but leave the server running.
 - Update worlds to newer versions.
 - Quickly access each world's mods folder.
 - Download mods and designate them as recommended for playing on a world.
 Clients can download these mods directly from the host.